stevesaliman/gradle-cobertura-plugin/README.md

 few things I'm still trying to accomplish.

 - This plugin needs some robust unit tests.
-The testclient directory has a little java project that I use to manually test different scenarios  (the test client needs a buildSrc link back to the plugin source), but we could really use some proper unit tests.
+The testclient directory has a little java project that I use to manually test different scenarios, but we could really use some proper unit tests.

 - Did I mention testing? :-)  As issues are resolved, it would great if I could have unit tests that made sure that things fixed for prior issues are still